mdreizin/gatsby-plugin-robots-txt/README.md

 };
 ```

-The `env` key will be taken from `process.env.NODE_ENV`, when this is not available then it defaults to `development`.
+The `env` key will be taken from `process.env.GATSBY_ACTIVE_ENV` first (see [Gatsby Environment Variables](https://www.gatsbyjs.org/docs/environment-variables/) for more information on this variable), falling back to `process.env.NODE_ENV`.
+When this is not available then it defaults to `development`.

 You can resolve the `env` key by using `resolveEnv` function: